fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 It is not uncommon that the application just does not run on the server despite it works just fine on your machine.
 It may be due to some missing dependency or other differences in the environments.
 Here containers are an excellent solution since you can run the application in the same execution environment both on your machine and on the server.
 It is not perfect: different hardware can be an issue, but you can limit the differences between environments.

 Sometimes you may hear about the <i>"Works in my container"</i> issue.
 The phrase describes a situation in which the application works fine in a container running on your machine but breaks when the container is started on a server.
 The phrase is a play on the infamous <i>"Works on my machine"</i> issue, which containers are often promised to solve.
-The situation also is most likely an usage error.
+The situation also is most likely a usage error.

 ### About this part